 Dream of: 21 August 1986 "Dead Ducks"

-Suddenly a woman recognized me and motioned me to her table.
+Suddenly, a woman recognized me and motioned me to her table.
 I stood behind the woman and talked to her.
 Debi was sitting at the table directly across from me and Shaw was sitting beside her.
 Debi saw and recognized me.
 Looking at her, I felt very emotional and I intensely wanted to talk with her.

-I specifically didn't want to talk about the past and I told them so.
+I specifically did not want to talk about the past and I told them so.
 I said I had changed a lot in the past year and I now thought more about the future.
 They seemed to think that was good, but they themselves were still very caught up in the past.